lucascaton/enumerate_it/README.md

   #=> 'is not included in the list'
   ```

-* An presence validation (if your class can manage validations and responds to
+* A presence validation (if your class can manage validations and responds to
   `validates_presence_of` and you pass the `required` options as `true`):

   ```ruby